Watch your dogs around gopher tortoises

 Before viewing a photo of one of the injured tortoises, hiding inside its shell, front legs in front of its eyes, and upper shell bloody, Facebook warned “this photo may show violent or graphic content.”

-“It happens all the time, every now and then we get a confluence of a bunch [of tortoises]," said PRWC veterinarian Robin Jenkins.
+“It happens all the time, every now and then we get a confluence of a bunch (of tortoises),” PRWC veterinarian Robin Jenkins said.

 She said for dogs, they are hunters, it is a natural instinct for them to be curious about gopher tortoises.
 Some will try to play with the animals, while others may try to eat it.